Sir Thomas Montgomery-Cuninghame, 10th Baronet: Boer War: 1899–1902

 After treatment at Maritzburg and recuperation at Durban, he rejoined his colleagues after the battle at Ladysmith but, due to the residual damage from the injury, found he was unfit for marching any distance.
 Consequently, he was offered a post as a Brigade Signalling Officer with the 4th Infantry Brigade.
-This period saw Montgomery-Cuninghame posted to Heidelberg, where Lord Herbert Kitchener directly entrusted him with a secret mission to the Queen of Swaziland who, subsequently named him Cibidela, meaning "He who puts things right between her & Lord Kitchener."
+This period saw Montgomery-Cuninghame posted to Heidelberg, Gauteng, where Lord Herbert Kitchener directly entrusted him with a secret mission to the Queen of Swaziland who, subsequently named him Cibidela, meaning "He who puts things right between her & Lord Kitchener."
 He then had a posting at Barberton where one of his duties was to look after and train carrier pigeons.

 Between armed conflict: 1902–1914

 At the end of the war, Montgomery-Cuninghame was posted to Pretoria, working in intelligence.
 However, he was evacuated unconscious to Chatham, having contracted enteric fever (typhoid fever).
 He remained at Chatham until 1906 when he returned to Sandhurst.
 While riding through Bagshot, his horse bolted and he was thrown and fractured his skull.

 In 1907, he was posted back to the 1st Rifle Brigade and Holywood, Belfast, Ireland.
 He remained in Ireland for five years.
-Thom’s Official Directory shows him as a Staff Captain, Curragh Camp, Kildare, Ireland in 1910 and the 1911 Irish Census shows him still in Kildare, living with his wife, son and daughter in Ballyfair (Ballysax, West Kildare), whereas other sources state he was the Deputy Assistant Quartermaster General, 5th Division Irish Cmd between 1909-1912.
+Thom's Official Directory shows him as a Staff Captain, Curragh Camp, Kildare, Ireland in 1910 and the 1911 Irish census shows him still in Kildare, living with his wife, son and daughter in Ballyfair (Ballysax, West Kildare), whereas other sources state he was the Deputy Assistant Quartermaster General, 5th Division Irish Cmd between 1909 and 1912.
 In the spring of 1912 he was posted to the 3rd Battalion Rifle Brigade at Tipperary, but he was not to remain there.

-By the summer of 1912, he had taken over the position of Military Attaché from Major Eardly-Russell at Vienna, Austria and Cetinje, Albania. where he was based at the British Embassy in the Metternich Gasse.
+By the summer of 1912, he had taken over the position of Military Attaché from Major Eardly-Russell at Vienna, Austria, and Cetinje, Albania. where he was based at the British Embassy in the Metternich Gasse.
 There, he was tasked with gathering intelligence and reporting on the personal and political complications, intrigues and allegiances involving Austria, Germany, Bulgaria, Romania, Albania, Montenegro, Serbia, Hungary, Bosnia and Herzegovina and Russia.

 First World War: 1914–1918

 The outbreak of the war saw Montgomery-Cuninghame moved to Paris where he continued his intelligence role with the 1st Rifle Brigade, travelling to a number of countries.
-Eager to leave intelligence and become an “ordinary soldier” again, he swapped roles with Major Christopher Thomson, 1st Baron Thomson and served with the 1st Corps at Hazebrouck under Sir Douglas Haig, 1st Earl Haig.
+Eager to leave intelligence and become an "ordinary soldier" again, he swapped roles with Major Christopher Thomson, 1st Baron Thomson, and served with the 1st Corps at Hazebrouck under Sir Douglas Haig.
 However, his wish was not to be fulfilled and in February 1915, he travelled to London, where the War Office instructed him to leave at once for Athens with the express purpose of “helping the British Minister to get the Greeks on our side”.